dankamongmen/scblockchain/doc/pubkeys.md

 -----END PUBLIC KEY-----
 ```

-## Patient keys
+## User keys

-Each patient has two keypairs (the Delegation Authorization keypair, and the
+Each user has two keypairs (the Delegation Authorization keypair, and the
 Lookup Authorization keypair) and a symmetric key.
 The Delegation Authorization
-public key is written into a Patient transaction.
+public key is written into a User transaction.
 The Lookup Authorization
 public key is written into an ExternalLookup transaction.
 The symmetric key is
 encrypted and written into LookupAuth transactions.

-The test patient symmetric key is in `test/symmetric-test1.aes`.
+The test user symmetric key is in `test/symmetric-test1.aes`.

-### Test patient Delegation Authorization key 1 (475 bytes)
+### Test user Delegation Authorization key 1 (475 bytes)
-The corresponding private key is in `test/pauth-test1.pem`.
+The corresponding private key is in `test/uauth-test1.pem`.
 ```
 -----BEGIN PUBLIC KEY-----
 MIIBMzCB7AYHKoZIzj0CATCB4AIBATAsBgcqhkjOPQEBAiEA////////////////